What is Python?

 First Python is very beginner-friendly.
 The syntax is extremely simple to read, most of which can be understood even if you do not know any programming at all, that is why it is a great language where you can dive into programming.

 Python is an interpreted high-level programming language for general-purpose programming created by Guido van Rossum and first released in 1991.
 Python has a design philosophy that emphasizes code readability, notably using significant whitespaces.
-It provides constructs that enable clear programming on both small and large scales of program
+It provides constructs that enable clear programming on both small and large scales of the program.

 Python features a dynamic type system and automatic memory management.
 It supports multiple programming paradigms, including object-oriented, imperative, functional and procedural, and has a large and comprehensive standard library.
 The non-profit Python Software Foundation manages python.